 Figure 2.
 Effect of cool germ on lint yield during 2020.

 Scenario 1.
 In many cases, we tend to think that seed quality (warm & cool germ) primarily influences stand establishment, but once we achieve a good stand, then we’re good to go.
 In many years, especially ones with favorable planting weather such as 2019, that may be the case as the small differences in seedling vigor may disappear once cotton reaches the 4-5 leave stage.
 However, in 2020, that was not the case.
-Figure 1 illustrates the visual difference in seedling vigor between two lot numbers of the same variety, which were identical in terms of warm germ (87 %, which is considered to be a good warm germ) but were vastly different in terms of cool germ (44 % or poor cool germ on the left, 67 % or good cool germ on the right).
-Even though planting weather was largely uncooperative during the 2020 season, it’s important to note that these plots were planted at the best available time (May 15th) prior to our first crop insurance cutoff date (May 25th) where the 5-day heat unit accumulation after planting was nearly ideal.
+Figure 1 illustrates the visual difference in seedling vigor between two lot numbers of the same variety, which were identical in terms of warm germ (87 %, which is a good warm germ) but were vastly different in terms of cool germ (44 % or poor cool germ on the left, 67 % or good cool germ on the right).
+Even though planting weather was largely uncooperative during the 2020 season, it is important to note that these plots were planted at the best available time (May 15th) prior to our first crop insurance cutoff date (May 25th) where the 5-day heat unit accumulation after planting was nearly ideal.
 This period was followed by a cooler spell, as was much of the 2020 season, but conditions prior to this date were very poor, and rains prevented further planting soon after May 18th, but before the crop insurance cutoff of May 25th.
 Even though the planting season of 2020 was an anomaly of sorts, it is not uncommon at all to have periods similar to what we experienced in 2020 in most other planting seasons.
 Figure 1 clearly illustrates a distinct difference in plant vigor between the two seed lots, even though an ideal stand was established with both lots.
 The differences in plant growth continued well into the season and were even reflected in lint yield as seen in Figure 2. where the lot number with better cool germ resulted in significantly higher yields compared to the lot number with a poor cool germ.
 This same effect has likely been experienced in NC in other places during 2020, and also in previous years.
 Had the seed quality of these two lots been known by a grower, we would have advised only planting the lot number with poor cool germ during a period with adequate heat units and favorable forecasts for a longer term.
 Such weather only occurred in late May or early June during 2020, and planting during that time would have likely resulted in better plant growth with no losses in yield.

 Scenario 2.
 The second real-world scenario also occurred during 2020.
 Two lot numbers of the same variety arrived to a grower in NC.
 Lot# 1 had a warm germ of 92 % and a cool germ of 82 %, which is exceptional seed quality.
 Lot# 2 had a warm germ of 72 % and a cool germ of 42 %.
 Both were legal for sale in NC, albeit the latter has questionable seed quality that should only be planted in certain situations.
 Based on this information, Lot# 1 could be planted at essentially anytime during the planting season that was acceptable for planting cotton.
 Naturally, we would not advise planting cotton of any level of quality when the 5-day forecast predicts little to no heat unit accumulation, and when possible, we should avoid planting when conditions are “marginal” or “adequate”.
-Depending on a grower’s acreage, the percentage of acres already planted at any given point in time, and the time remaining for planting before crop insurance deadlines, some growers may be forced to plant in less than ideal conditions, such as “marginal” or “adequate” conditions.
+Depending on a grower’s acreage, the percentage of acres already planted at any given point in time, and the time remaining for planting before crop insurance deadlines, some growers may be forced to plant in less-than-ideal conditions, such as “marginal” or “adequate” conditions.
 This is not uncommon for large acreage growers in most years.
-In the cases with less than ideal conditions in the 5-day forecast, only Lot# 1 should be planted, given that it has a much higher cool germ than Lot# 2.
+In the cases with less-than-ideal conditions in the 5-day forecast, only Lot# 1 should be planted, given that it has a much higher cool germ than Lot# 2.
 In ideal conditions, such as 50 or more heat units predicted in the 5-day forecast, either Lot# could be planted as cool germ doesn’t matter as much when planting in ideal conditions.
 However, we would likely advise that the seeding rate for Lot#2 be increased 10-20 % to account for a slightly low warm germ, even in ideal conditions.
-Lot# 2 should not be planted at all in less than ideal conditions, but both lots are acceptable in ideal conditions assuming seeding rate adjustments are made when planting Lot# 2.
+Lot# 2 should not be planted at all in less-than-ideal conditions, but both lots are acceptable in ideal conditions assuming seeding rate adjustments are made when planting Lot# 2.
 In summary, these two lots had very different seed quality, and as such, we’d have very different recommendations as to when and how they should be planted.
 The hidden secret here is that these two lots were the exact same Lot#.
 The warm/cool germ values for Lot# 1 in this illustration were ones provided to the grower by the seed company.
-The warm/cool germ values for Lot# 2 were ones that NCDA&CS found through their sampling and testing.
-As mentioned earlier in this article, we are in no way implying that the seed company’s germ values are misleading, but rather we are stating that NCDA&CS’s sampling is conducted much closer to the actual planting date, and their results are likely more predictive of true field performance.
-Also as mentioned earlier, in the large majority of cases during 2020, seed company values and NCDA&CS values were similar, but the few discrepancies are the ones that matter the most if that seed ends up on your farm.
+The warm/cool germ values for Lot# 2 were ones that NCDA found through their sampling and testing.
+As mentioned earlier in this article, we are in no way implying that the seed company’s germ values are misleading, but rather we are stating that NCDA’s sampling is conducted much closer to the actual planting date, and their results are likely more predictive of true field performance.
+Also as mentioned earlier, in most cases during 2020, seed company values and NCDA values were similar, but the few discrepancies are the ones that matter the most if that seed ends up on your farm.

 We encourage all growers and dealers to join our seed companies in taking an active role and participating in this program.
 The earlier you act, the smoother this program will run.
 Conversations should start NOW if they haven’t already.
 Do your part, and reap the rewards of such.